Print this page

-The user interface extensions (UI extensions) feature allows Ringtail administrators and service providers to extend the functionality of Ringtail by embedding third-party web applications directly into the Ringtail interface.
-A third-party web application that loads within Ringtail is called a UI extension.
+The user interface extensions (UI extensions) feature allows application administrators and service providers to extend the functionality of the application by embedding third-party web applications directly into the application interface.
+A third-party web application that loads within the application is called a UI extension.

-The UI Extension SDK provides an API that UI extensions can use to communicate with Ringtail.
+The UI Extension SDK provides an API that UI extensions can use to communicate with the application.
 The UI Extension SDK also includes steps to build and configure an extension, reference documentation, and an example extension.
-To get access to the UI Extension SDK, contact firstname.lastname@example.org.
+To get access to the UI Extension SDK, contact Discover.Sales@Nuix.com.

-The UI extensions that you integrate with Ringtail depend on the needs of your users.
-For example, you can add extensions that address client-specific custom workflows, or that connect functionality in Ringtail with functionality in other applications, or that generate revenue for your firm by providing value-added services for your clients.
+The UI extensions that you integrate with the application depend on the needs of your users.
+For example, you can add extensions that address client-specific custom workflows, or that connect functionality in the application with functionality in other applications, or that generate revenue for your firm by providing value-added services for your clients.

-UI extensions load as iframes, and interact with Ringtail data through the Ringtail Connect API.
-For more information about the Ringtail Connect API, see Ringtail Connect API.
+UI extensions load as iframes and interact with application data through the Connect API Explorer.
+For more information about the Connect API Explorer, see About the Connect API Explorer.